algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 - **4. Contingency Planning:** Develop contingency plans for high-impact risks to ensure quick and effective responses when risks materialize.

-# 10. Glossary
+# 10.  **Glossary**

+<sup id="f1">1</sup> Soft skills are interpersonal or people skills that relate to the way you communicate, collaborate, and work with others. [↩](#a1)

+<sup id="f2">2</sup> "matching" often refers to the process of comparing two or more sets of data to find similarities or exact correspondences. [↩](#a2)

-<sup id="f1">1</sup> skills matrix is a  document or a defined list that outlines the specific skills or competencies that are required for a particular job role or that a candidate possesses.[↩](#a1)
+<sup id="f3">3</sup> skills matrix is a  document or a defined list that outlines the specific skills or competencies that are required for a particular job role or that a candidate possesses.[↩](#a3)

-<sup id="f2">2</sup> NB is an abbreviation for the Latin phrase "Nota Bene", which translates to "note well" in English.
-It is used to draw the reader's attention to a particular point or detail. [↩](#a2)
+<sup id="f4">4</sup> NB is an abbreviation for the Latin phrase "Nota Bene", which translates to "note well" in English.
+It is used to draw the reader's attention to a particular point or detail. [↩](#a4)

+<sup id="f5">5</sup>Self-Assessment: This is a process by which an individual evaluates their own skills, abilities, personal qualities, or performance.
+In a work context, a self-assessment might be part of a performance review process, where employees assess their own performance against their job responsibilities and objectives.[↩](#a5)

+<sup id="f6">6</sup>Hard skills are specific, teachable abilities like coding or graphic design, soft skills are less tangible and harder to quantify.[↩](#a6)

+<sup id="f7">7</sup> Uptime: This is a measure of the time a computer system or an application has been up and running.
+It's often used as a measure of system reliability and availability.
+The opposite of uptime is downtime, which is the time a system has been unavailable or offline. [↩](#a7)

-<sup id="f1">^</sup> GDPR (General Data Protection Regulation): This is a regulation in EU law that protects the privacy and personal data of EU citizens.
+<sup id="f8">8</sup>GDPR (General Data Protection Regulation): This is a regulation in EU law that protects the privacy and personal data of EU citizens.
 It gives individuals control over their personal data and simplifies the regulatory environment for international business.
-Key aspects of GDPR include the right to access your own data, the right to be forgotten (data erasure), and the requirement for organizations to obtain consent before collecting or processing personal data. [↩](#a1^)
+Key aspects of GDPR include the right to access your own data, the right to be forgotten (data erasure), and the requirement for organizations to obtain consent before collecting or processing personal data. [↩](#a8)

-<sup id="f1">^</sup>WCAG 2.1, or Web Content Accessibility Guidelines 2.1, is a set of guidelines developed by the World Wide Web Consortium (W3C) to make web content more accessible to people with disabilities. [↩](#a1^)
+<sup id="f9">9</sup> WCAG 2.1, or Web Content Accessibility Guidelines 2.1, is a set of guidelines developed by the World Wide Web Consortium (W3C) to make web content more accessible to people with disabilities. [↩](#a9)

+<sup id="f10">10</sup> User Interface (UI): The user interface is the point of human-computer interaction and communication in a device, software, or application.
+This includes the screen displays, buttons, mouse cursor, keyboard shortcuts, the layout of the software, and all the other elements that help a user control a software or hardware. [↩](#a10)

+<sup id="f11">11</sup> Front-End: The front-end of a website or application is everything that users see and interact with.
+It's built with languages like HTML, CSS, and JavaScript, and it communicates with the back-end to receive data that it then presents to the user in a readable and interactive format. [↩](#a11)

+<sup id="f12">12</sup> Back-End: The back-end of a website or application is the part that users do not see.
+It involves the server, the database, and the server-side applications.
+It's where the functions of the website or application are performed, including storing and retrieving data, and it communicates with the front-end, sending and receiving information to be displayed as a web page. [↩](#a12)

+<sup id="f13">13</sup> Mock-up: A mock-up is a mid to high fidelity representation of the product’s design, showing more detail than a wireframe.
+It provides a visual understanding of a product in a way that is closer to the final product, including colors, typography, images, and layout. [↩](#a13)

+<sup id="f14">14</sup> Wireframe: A wireframe is a low-fidelity, simplified outline or schematic of a website or application that shows the basic layout and functionality of the site or app.
+It's often used in the early stages of design to establish the basic structure of a page before visual details and content are added. [↩](#a14)